Welcome to the new class divide: good dental care, or the lack thereof.

 The poorest people in the UK have up to eight fewer teeth than the richest people by the time they are 70, according to the results of a study released in the Journal of Dental Health today.

-Dental care is a form of privilege.
+Dental care is a form of privilege

 In a searing personal essay, The Shame of Poor Teeth in a Rich World, Sarah Smarsh conjures up painful memories of childhood poverty and bad teeth.

-If you have a mouthful of teeth shaped by a childhood in poverty, don’t go knocking on the door of American privilege.
+“If you have a mouthful of teeth shaped by a childhood in poverty, don’t go knocking on the door of American privilege.”

 Smarsh relates to the snaggle-toothed character Pennsatucky from Orange is the New Black, but explains that you don’t need to get hooked on meth to have teeth like that.
 Smarsh’s family has been dentistry-challenged for generations:

-But Pennsatucky’s teeth aren’t just ‘meth teeth.’
-They are the teeth of poor folk, of the young grandma who helped to raise me and for decades worked from diner to factory line to a desk job as a probation officer for the county court system in Wichita, Kansas.
+“But Pennsatucky’s teeth aren’t just ‘meth teeth.’
+They are the teeth of poor folk, of the young grandma who helped to raise me and for decades worked from diner to factory line to a desk job as a probation officer for the county court system in Wichita, Kansas.”

 She recalls her Grandma as a vivacious “radiant thing” attracting flirtatious comments from the guys. . . until bedtime, when her teeth came out.
 Grandma explained that a dentist pulled out all her teeth and gave her a set of dentures when she was still in her twenties.

-I had bad teeth all my life.
-They were straight and looked OK, but I always had toothaches.
+“I had bad teeth all my life.
+They were straight and looked OK, but I always had toothaches.”

-About a decade ago, at the age of 50, my dad almost died when infection from an abscessed tooth poisoned his blood and nearly stopped his heart.
-He has never had dental insurance and has seen a dentist only a handful of times when some malady became unbearable.
+“About a decade ago, at the age of 50, my dad almost died when infection from an abscessed tooth poisoned his blood and nearly stopped his heart.
+He has never had dental insurance and has seen a dentist only a handful of times when some malady became unbearable.”

 Smarsh angrily rails against a system that denies quality dental care to the poor, while punishing and ridiculing them for their bad teeth.

-My family’s distress over our teeth – what food might hurt or save them, whether having them pulled was a mistake – reveals the psychological hell of having poor teeth in a rich, capitalist country: the underprivileged are priced out of the dental-treatment system yet perversely held responsible for their dental condition.
+“My family’s distress over our teeth – what food might hurt or save them, whether having them pulled was a mistake – reveals the psychological hell of having poor teeth in a rich, capitalist country: the underprivileged are priced out of the dental-treatment system yet perversely held responsible for their dental condition.”

-That’s right: People with bad teeth are constantly subject to ridicule on the pages of “People of Walmart,” in countless hillbilly jokes, and as redneck stereotypes on TV.
+That’s right.
+People with bad teeth are constantly held up to ridicule.
+Check out the People of Walmart website.
+Or think about the constant hillbilly tropes and redneck stereotypes on TV.
 In an interview with the actress who plays Pennsatucky, the ABC host chirps:

 “Don’t get fooled by those mangled teeth she sports on camera!
 ‘Taryn Manning is one beautiful and talented actress.”